Python SDK

 LEDs#

-The LEDs configuration reflects the one of the Duckiebots, allowing to control 5 LEDs indexed from 0
+The LED configuration reflects that of Duckiebots, allowing for the control of 5 LEDs, indexed from 0

 to 4